Salaamun alaykum, dear readers!

 The Quran further warns that if people continued to ask prophet Muhammad these questions while the Quran is being revealed, they will get their answers revealed in the Quran.
 Once it’s revealed in the Quran, it will be too late to take it back if they don’t like it.

 One example of this is the story of the cow in Surah 2, when God told the followers of Moses to slaughter a cow.
-They could have slaughtered any cow to fulfill the command, but they kept making Moses ask God to add more details and specifics, until they were made to slaughter a very specific kind of cow which was so beautiful that they almost were not going to do it.
+They could have slaughtered any cow to fulfill the command, but they kept making Moses ask God for details and specifics, until they were made to slaughter a very specific kind of cow which was so beautiful that they almost were not going to do it.

 Thus, the Quran provides strong lessons teaching that when God provides flexibility, He wants you to appreciate it and to trust that He means exactly what He tells you when He says something.